 A doorway in Patan shows the fine design and craftsmanship of the Newari people.
 The Jewel at the heart of Patan, a dazzling collection of buildings dating back 350 to 500 years, to the days before Prithivi Narayan Shah (the first king of Nepal Royal Dynasty), King of Ghurkha, unified the kingdoms of the valley in 1768 and created modern Nepal.
 There are temples, palaces with golden gates, a huge bell suspended between two pillars, and a lion on a column.
 Nepal was never colonized, so the architecture has no Western derivative and its distinctive fusion of Indian and Tibetan influences was created by the Newars, the people of the valley, and craftsmen of the highest order.

-The above attractions are popular for a Day Tour packages in Kathmandu, we recommend you choose Kathmandu valley day tour of Bhaktapur and Patan Durbar Squares Day tour in order to explore popular landmarks in and around Kathmandu valley.
-The trip of Kathmandu valley is still fascinating and worth to visit even after a massive 2015 earthquake or Post-Earthquake in Nepal.
+The above attractions are popular for Day Tour packages in Kathmandu, we recommend you choose the Kathmandu valley day tour of Bhaktapur and Patan Durbar Squares Day tour in order to explore popular landmarks in and around Kathmandu valley.
+The trip to Kathmandu valley is still fascinating and worth visiting even after a massive 2015 earthquake and worldwide Covid-19 pandemic.

 – This blog was originally published on 12 January 2017 and updated on 20 February 2021.